microsoft/vscode-ms-entra/README.md

 ## Getting Started

 Microsoft Entra External ID is a service that can be added on to an existing Azure subscription.
-If you don’t already have an Azure subscription, you can set up a free trial of Microsoft Entra External ID within VS code and get started by configuring a sample app.
+If you don’t already have an Azure subscription, you can set up a free trial of Microsoft Entra External ID (preview) within VS code and get started by configuring a sample app.

 For more information about Microsoft Entra External ID and how to use the extension, see Get started with [Microsoft Entra External ID extension for Visual Studio Code](https://learn.microsoft.com/en-gb/entra/external-id/customers/quickstart-trial-setup).